RaoulLuque/PlantSwap/docs/milestone_2/continuous_integration.md

-The rest of the [tests.yml](../../.github/workflows/tests.yml) contains the steps to run the tests, that is, check out the repository code, setting up python, installing poetry, installing the dependencies and running the tests using poetry/pytest.
+The rest of the [tests.yml](../../.github/workflows/tests.yml) contains the steps to run the tests, that is, check out the repository code, setting up python, installing uv and poe, installing the dependencies and running the tests using uv/poe/pytest.
 After that, automatic test reports are created which are attached to the GitHub Actions task.
 This is explained more thoroughly in [this file](visualization_of_continuous_integration.md).